mmlacak/crochess/docs/source/libcc/ccparsedstep.rst

     :param link: Type of a link to a previous step.
     :param field: A field.
     :param side_effect: Side-effect :c:`struct`\ure.
-    :returns: A newly allocated step if successful, :c:`NULL` otherwise.
+    :returns: A newly allocated step if successful, :c:data:`NULL` otherwise.

 .. c:function:: CcParsedStep * cc_parsed_step_append( CcParsedStep ** steps__iod_a, CcParsedStepLinkEnum link, CcPos field, CcParsedSideEffect side_effect )

     Appends a newly allocated step to a given linked list.

-    If linked list :c:`*steps__iod_a` is :c:`NULL`, it will be initialized with a newly allocated typed step link as its only element.
+    If linked list :c:`*steps__iod_a` is :c:data:`NULL`, it will be initialized with a newly allocated typed step link as its only element.

-    :param steps__iod_a: **Ownership**, *optional* *input/output* parameter; linked list of steps to which a new step is appended, inner pointer can be :c:`NULL`.
+    :param steps__iod_a: **Ownership**, *optional* *input/output* parameter; linked list of steps to which a new step is appended, inner pointer can be :c:data:`NULL`.
     :param link: Type of a link to a previous step.
     :param field: A field.
     :param side_effect: Side-effect :c:`struct`\ure.
-    :returns: A newly allocated step if successful, :c:`NULL` otherwise.
+    :returns: A newly allocated step if successful, :c:data:`NULL` otherwise.

 .. c:function:: CcParsedStep * cc_parsed_step_duplicate_all__new( CcParsedStep * steps )

     Duplicates all given steps into a newly allocated linked list.

     :param sle: Linked list to duplicate.
-    :returns: A newly allocated steps if successful, :c:`NULL` otherwise.
+    :returns: A newly allocated steps if successful, :c:data:`NULL` otherwise.

 .. c:function:: CcParsedStep * cc_parsed_step_extend( CcParsedStep ** steps__iod_a, CcParsedStep ** steps__d_n )